 To summarize, cloud cover should not be a matter of concern while investing in solar as they cause an occasional drop and last for a brief amount of time.
 Fortunately, there are solar panel manufacturers like Novergy which help you combat the issue with its high-efficiency products.
 Our solar panels with the cutting-edge efficiency up to 21% can withstand any weather conditions.
 The panels use high-grade raw materials to capture a broader ray of sunlight and are manufactured under stringent quality standards.
 They generate more energy on a cloudy day than any counterparts available in the market.

 Our twin-cell panels have spectacular shade tolerance and come with a sturdy design to resist partial shadow and outcast situations.
 Our solar panels come with Antireflective coatings (ARC) on the front glass to help absorb more solar radiation and improve the light transmittance.
-Behind the solar module is a waterproof and dustproof IP67 junction box.
+Behind the solar panel is a waterproof and dustproof IP67 junction box.
 The junction box has integrated bypass diodes to reduce the effect of shading or dust.

-Our solar module has strong mechanical strength and is certified to withstand high wind loads and snow loads while being extremely responsive in low light conditions capturing more sunlight in cloudy conditions ensuring better power generation.
+Our solar panel has strong mechanical strength and is certified to withstand high wind loads and snow loads while being extremely responsive in low light conditions capturing more sunlight in cloudy conditions ensuring better power generation.
 This results in greater output from electrons making it feasible for unpredictable weather circumstances.
-These solar modules are backed by a 25 years linear warranty resulting in a more stable performance assurance and ensuring complete peace of mind for the customer.
+These solar panels are backed by a 25 years linear warranty resulting in a more stable performance assurance and ensuring complete peace of mind for the customer.

 Visit novergysolar.com and switch to solar now!